nickzompoo/shillpaid/SETUP.md

 should say "Payment received" and the campaign appears on the Market tab.
 If creating the link fails, open Netlify → Logs → Functions → create-invoice to see the error.
-If NOWPayments rejects "sol" as the price currency, set LISTING_PRICE_CURRENCY=usd and LISTING_PRICE_AMOUNT to the dollar price.
+If NOWPayments rejects "sol" as the price currency, set LISTING_PRICE_CURRENCY=usd and LISTING_PRICE_AMOUNT to the dollar price..